zaid105/CarPricePrediction/README.md

 This dataset is also available on kaggle for free.

 ## Features
-Car_Name: Give the information of car Name.
+Car_Name: Give the information of car Name.<br>
-Year: Give the information about Manufacturing year of car.
+Year: Give the information about Manufacturing year of car.<br>
-Selling_Price:Give the information about selling price.
+Selling_Price:Give the information about selling price.<br>
-Present_Price:Give the information about present price in showroom.
+Present_Price:Give the information about present price in showroom.<br>
-Kms_Driven:Give the information about car driven in km.
+Kms_Driven:Give the information about car driven in km.<br>
-Fuel_Type:Give the information about which type of fuel is used Petrol ,Diesel or CNG.
+Fuel_Type:Give the information about which type of fuel is used Petrol ,Diesel or CNG.<br>
-Seller_Type: Give the information about seller_type Dealer or Individual.
+Seller_Type: Give the information about seller_type Dealer or Individual.<br>
-Transmission:Give the information about Transmission system whether is Manual or Automatic.
+Transmission:Give the information about Transmission system whether is Manual or Automatic.<br>
-Owner:Give the information about Owner 0, 1, 0r 3.
+Owner:Give the information about Owner 0, 1, 0r 3.<br>
-etc.
+mileage: Give the information about cars mileage. <br>
+engine: Give the information about cars engine.<br>
+max_power: Give information about cars power.<br>
+torque: Give the information about torque of the cars.<br>
+seats: Give information about how much seats are available in car.

 ## Model Training
 The machine learning model was trained using the many diffrent regression models
-<br>eg:- Linear Regression, SVR, Decision Tree, Random Forest, Adaboost, Gradiant Boosting tc
+<br>eg:- Linear Regression, SVR, Decision Tree, Random Forest, Adaboost, Gradiant Boosting,XGboost etc

 ## Evaluation
-The model's performance was evaluated using Mean Squared Error...
+The model's performance was evaluated using Mean Squared Error, Mean Absolute Error, Root Mean Square Error, R-Square, Adjusted R-Square

-## Contributing
-If you'd like to contribute to the project...

 ## License
 This project is licensed under the MIT License...

+Copyright (c) [2023] [Zaid Ahmed]

+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

+The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.